 Cherry Creek Fresh Market – Denver’s largest farmers’ market places vendors and visitors in the heart of the city’s high-end shopping district.
 Dubbed the “Cadillac of farmers’ markets,” specialty gourmet food vendors whip up Colorado dishes, musicians strum guitars and master gardeners share their green-thumb secrets.

-South Pearl Street Farmers’ Market – This 11-year-old Denver family-neighborhood market is all about juicy Western Slope peaches and apples, legendary baked treats and special events that include a chili cook-off, pet fair and Halloween celebration.
+South Pearl Street Farmers’ Market – This 11-year-old Denver family-neighborhood market is all about juicy Western Slope peaches and apples, legendary baked treats and special events that include a chili cook-off, pet fair and flea market.

 Pueblo Farmers’ Market on the Riverwalk – Browse smoky Pueblo chile roasters and Olathe sweet corn stands and then enjoy a Happy Hour Cruise on one of the Riverwalk Excursion Boats at this Thursday evening event.